Nabeelhassan/my-awesome-stars/README.md

 ## Rust

+- [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turborepo and Turbopack.
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
 - [mgdm/htmlq](https://github.com/mgdm/htmlq) - Like jq, but for HTML.
 - [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.